 Shower thoughts - where would we be without them?
 It’s a question worth pondering next time you’re scrubbing and lathering.
 And here’s another one, while we’re at it: what’s the deal with shampoo?
 Where does it come from and how does it work?

 It turns out shampoo isn’t just a modern luxury.
-People have been setting time aside to care for their hair with ingenious treatments for thousands of years, using all kinds of surprising natural materials.
+People have been setting time aside to cleanse their hair and care for their damaged or dry hair with ingenious treatments for thousands of years, using all kinds of surprising natural materials to get the full hydrating and moisturizing effects we see today in modern shampoos and hair care.
 Let’s take this question out of the shower and see what history says about the origin and science of shampoo.

-Of course, other cultures invented different methods for making hair care products.
+Of course, other cultures invented different methods for making hair care products to lather on your locks.
 Indigenous people from the Andes Mountains region would save the foamy water they used to rinse quinoa, which was full of saponins, to clean their hair.
 And people of ancient Greece used vinegar rinses to clean and lighten their hair, followed by olive oil as a conditioner.